Lori Harvey Gives Us Style Goals In Velvet At The 2023 Cannes Film Festival

 The LH x SKN creator gave us style goals while she strutted her stuff in a fabulous look from the designer.
 Styled by the beauty’s longtime stylist Elly, the sexy, backless ensemble included a deep neckline with detailing that resembled crushed velvet.

-Harvey paired the designer ensemble with minimal jewelry, only rocking stud earrings in her ears and a long necklace around her neck.
-As for her hair, she wore her cheek length hair in a finger wave style th a soft beat for her fashionable night out.
+Harvey paired the designer ensemble with minimal jewelry, only rocking stud earrings and a long necklace.
+She wore her cheek length hair in a finger wave style with a soft beat for her fashionable night out.

 The beauty was photographed on the red carpet ahead of the event where she served face and body and showed off the look from all angles.
 Check it out below.